Marc Heider

-Marc Heider (born 18 May 1986) is an American professional soccer player who plays as a forward for VfL Osnabrück.
+Marc Heider (born 18 May 1986) is an American professional soccer player who plays as a forward for Sportfreunde Lotte.

 Career

 Heider began his career at TuS Recke before being scouted in 2003 for the youth team of VfL Osnabrück.
 He was promoted to the senior team of Osnabrück and played sixteen games scoring two goals.
-In July 2006 Heider transferred to Werder Bremen where he played for the reserve team and was released on May 30, 2009.
-On June 26, he signed for Holstein Kiel.
+In July 2006 Heider transferred to Werder Bremen where he played for the reserve team and was released on 30 May 2009.
+On 26 June, he signed for Holstein Kiel.

+Heider returned to VfL Osnabrück in 2016 and helped the club to promotion to the 2.
+Bundesliga in the 2018–19 season.
+In the 2.
+Bundesliga he made 54 appearances scoring 9 goals.
+At the end of the 2022–23 season he achieved 2.
+Bundesliga promotion for a second time with Osnabrück.

+Heider moved to Sportfreunde Lotte in summer 2023, with whom he promoted to the Regionalliga in 2023–24.
+In June 2024 he extended his contract with Sportfreunde Lotte, where he featured as a playing assistant coach.

 Personal life

 Born in Sacramento, United States, Heider is the son of a pilot.
 He grew up in Recke, North Rhine-Westphalia, and has German citizenship.